red/red/red-system/library/zlib/README.md

 Running the Red/System curses examples
 ------------------------

-1. This binding is provided with an example.
+1. This binding is provided with two examples.

 1. From the REBOL console type :

     `change-dir %red-system`

+    `do/args %rsc.r "%library/zlib/examples/zlib-mem-example.reds"`, the compilation process should finish with a `...output file size` message.

-    `do/args %rsc.r "%library/zlib/examples/zlib-example.reds"`, the compilation process should finish with a `...output file size` message.
+    `do/args %rsc.r "%library/zlib/examples/zlib-disk-example.reds"`, the compilation process should finish with a `...output file size` message.

 1. From command line, use the REBOL compilation script :